 - “The extra-curricular life of the school is very strong, the vast majority of pupils take up something from the wide-ranging offer.”

 - “There is a detailed programme of personal, social and health education (PSHE) for all pupils from year 7 to 11.”

 - “Arrangements for safeguarding are effective.”
 “Pupils feel safe.
 Their strong relationships in the school mean pupils have an adult they can talk to.
 Pupils have confidence that staff will help them solve any problems.”

 - “The vast majority of learners in the large sixth form achieve high grades.
 Many of whom go on to gain places at the most competitive of universities.”

 - “The Headteacher is passionate about the school and has a clear vision for its development.”

 - “Leaders know their school well, both strengths and weaker areas.”
 “Staff Morale is high.”

 With any inspection, as expected, there are areas to further improve and these include some aspects in the sixth form:

 The inspectors felt some sixth form learners, particularly those coming from other schools, struggle with the skills required for success at A level.
 Inspectors also felt further development is required of the PSHE curriculum in the sixth form.
 And finally, we will be further developing our work experience program post covid, and ensuring sixth formers have an enhanced careers advice provision, particularly during the current difficult economic position we are in.

-Our parents are immensely supportive as well, and our recent surveys (2016-17: responses comprising over half of all families in the school) demonstrate that: 98% said that they agreed or strongly agreed that their child is happy at the school; 97% said the same about them making good progress.
-99% also agreed or strongly agreed that their child is well looked after and taught well.
-These are exceptional scores, and we are very grateful for our parents being so pleased with the service we provide.
+Complementing the report, our latest parent and student surveys, Spring 2022, yielded responses in excess of 95% saying they agreed or strongly agreed that their child is happy at the school; making good progress; and also their child is well looked after and taught well.
+These are exceptional scores and we are very grateful to our parents and students for being so pleased with the service we provide.